equalizedigital/enable-contributor-uploads/readme.txt

 = What if I want to edit more capabilities or roles? =

-We rcommend you check out other plugins in the WordPress repository.
+We recommend you check out other plugins in the WordPress repository.
 At this time we will not be adding additional features to this plugin.

 == Screenshots ==